Springs for Horse Trailer Ramps

 1) Weights and Measures

 The first step is to weigh and measure such ramp.
 The correct way to weigh this ramp is to do so while it is uninstalled so you get the dead weight of the ramp in pounds.
 Next, you must measure the length of the ramp in feet.
-These two values must be multiplied together to get the total inch-pounds of torque being applied on the sprig for your horse trailer ramp.
+These two values must be multiplied together and then multiplied by two to get the total inch-pounds of torque being applied on the spring for your horse trailer ramp.

 The deflection of a trailer ramp spring is measured in degrees because rotational springs work in a radial manner.
 This means that you must measure the amount of degrees your spring will have to travel from when the horse trailer ramp is closed to when it is open and touching the floor.